2015–16 Colorado State Rams women's basketball team

-The 2015–16 Colorado State Rams women's basketball team represents Colorado State University in the 2015–16 college basketball season.
-The Rams, led by fourth year head coach Ryun Williams.
-The Rams played their home games at Moby Arena and were members of the Mountain West Conference.
-They finish the season 31–2, 18–0 in Mountain West play to win the regular season championship.
-They also won the Mountain West women's tournament and earn an automatic trip to the NCAA women's tournament where they lost to South Florida in the first round.
+The 2015–16 Colorado State Rams women's basketball team represented Colorado State University in the 2015–16 college basketball season.
+The Rams, led by fourth year head coach Ryun Williams, played their home games at Moby Arena and were members of the Mountain West Conference.
+They finished the season 31–2, 18–0 in Mountain West play to win the regular season championship.
+They also won the Mountain West women's tournament and earn an automatic trip to the NCAA women's tournament, where they lost to South Florida in the first round.